DREW R. DAVIS

 B.S.
 Biology (Ecology, Evolution, Behavior); University of Texas at Austin – 2009

 I consider myself lucky to have grown in the country on a farm southeast of Austin, Texas chasing amphibians and reptiles.
 I attended high school in Bastrop, Texas before pursuing my undergraduate degree at the University of Texas at Austin.
 While pursuing a B.S.
 Biology (Ecology, Evolution, Behavior) degree at the University of Texas at Austin, I began to be involved in research projects conducted by both graduate students and faculty and eventually began my own research project on morphological variation in a local salamander, Plethodon albagula.
 It was during this time that my passion for research developed and it has yet to stop.

 After graduating from the University of Texas at Austin, I enrolled in the M.S.
 Population and Conservation Biology Program at Texas State University.
 There, I conducted laboratory experiments investigating interactions between aquatic Eurycea salamanders and both native and introduced predators.
 Additionally, I developed a novel assay to measure water-borne hormones in these salamanders that I continue to use today to investigate questions related to stress physiology in amphibians.

 In 2012, I moved to Vermillion, South Dakota to pursue a Ph.D. in Biology.
 There, I worked alongside state and federal agencies to investigate the role of agricultural tile drainage on wetlands and wetland-dependent species.
-My dissertation work incorporates multiple aspects of this question and includes research on water quality, habitat quality, population abundances, species compositions, stress physiology, and disease prevalence.
+My dissertation work incorporated multiple aspects of this question and includes research on water quality, habitat quality, population abundances, species compositions, stress physiology, and disease prevalence.